 May as well laugh to keep from crying.

-The Why So Serious quotation is often incorporated into a larger Joker tattoo.
+The Why So Serious tattoo is often incorporated into a larger Joker tattoo.

-This can be a portrait or something more pop art inspired and cartoonish.
+This can be a portrait tattoo or something more pop art inspired and cartoonish.

-The meaning behind it, while macabre, may be to try not to take yourself seriously, even when things are grim.
+The meaning behind a Why So Serious Joker tattoo, while macabre, may be to try not to take yourself seriously, even when things are grim.